 Eddie Halliwell (born in Wigan, Greater Manchester) is an international House and Trance DJ.
 Halliwell has held residencies at Goodgreef, Gatecrasher and Cream in Ibiza, was named DJ of the year by leading dance music magazine Mixmag in 2003 and 2005.
 He is a former resident DJ for BBC Radio 1, hosting his own weekly show, when he was recognised as "as one of brightest talents of his generation".1

-2010 saw Eddie tour Australia, US, Europe and the UK.
+2010 saw Halliwell tour Australia, US, Europe and the UK.
 In Ibiza he held his fifth season as resident at Judgement Sundays and third for Cream.

-His success boomed over the years, particularly with Eddie's conceptual 'ED-IT' (Eddie DJing with Integrated New Technology), launched in August 2009, which saw that year's Creamfields Festival making him the must-see DJ of the weekend.
+His success boomed over the years, particularly with his conceptual 'ED-IT' (Halliwell DJing with Integrated New Technology), launched in August 2009, which saw that year's Creamfields Festival making him the must-see DJ of the weekend.

-2010 also saw Eddie collaborating with the Cream brand to release his Ibiza compilation and the launch of his iPhone App.
-Having travelled internationally to play his shows, Eddie ended 2010 with New Year's Eve in San Juan, Puerto Rico.
+2010 also saw Halliwell collaborating with the Cream brand to release his Ibiza compilation and the launch of his iPhone App.
+Having travelled internationally to play his shows, Halliwell ended 2010 with New Year's Eve in San Juan, Puerto Rico.

 He had never made an original track until 28 August 2011, when he released his debut single, "Neon".